jpanther/congo/exampleSite/content/docs/advanced-customisation.md

 ## Overriding the stylesheet

 Sometimes you need to add a custom style to style your own HTML elements.
 Congo provides for this scenario by allowing you to overrid the default styles in your own CSS stylesheet.
-Simply create a `custom.css` file in your project's `static/css/` folder.
+Simply create a `custom.css` file in your project's `assets/css/` folder.

-The `custom.css` file will be loaded automatically after all the other theme styles which means anything in your custom file will take precedence over the defaults.
+The `custom.css` file will be minified by Hugo and loaded automatically after all the other theme styles which means anything in your custom file will take precedence over the defaults.

 ## Building from source